Dane-Fisher/mqtt_packets/devices/thermostats.md

 This document provides an overview of the MQTT topics used to send commands that control thermostats.
 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol commonly used in IoT (Internet of Things) applications.

-## Topic Structure
+## Message Structure

-The MQTT topics for thermostat control follow a specific structure to ensure effective communication between the control system and the thermostats.
+The MQTT Messages for thermostat control follow a specific structure to ensure effective communication between the control system and the thermostats.
 The topics are organized as follows:

 ## Related QRs
 ```json